 - Health and Safety Laws.
 Your employer cannot fire you for reporting health or safety violations within your company.

 - Wage and Hour Laws.
 If your employer fails to abide by wage and hours laws, they cannot fire you for complaining to someone within the company or outside the company about issues like a failure to pay minimum wages or if the employer illegally keeps part of your tips.

 - Harassment or Discrimination Laws.
 Your employer cannot fire you for making a complaint regarding being harassed or discriminated against.

 - Workers’ Compensation Laws.
 In most states, your employer cannot fire you if you have filed a workers’ compensation claim after a workplace injury or if you were made ill on the job.

 What Steps Should I Take If I Was Fired After Whistleblowing?

 Whistleblowing is just one example of exercising your legal rights.
 If your employer fired you for doing so, it is possible to sue for wrongful termination.
 When you make this type of claim, one of the best assets you can have is to receive help from an attorney.
 Whistleblowing itself can become complicated legally very quickly.
 If you experience retaliation, it can get even more complicated.
 When meeting with an attorney, be sure to have a timeline of the events prepared to show what happened before, during, and after you blew the whistle.
 This can help to establish that there was indeed retaliation for your whistleblowing.

 Where Can I Get Legal Help?

-If your employer has retaliated against you for expressing your legal right to blow the whistle, having an employment discrimination lawyer on your side can help establish the necessary timeline of events and show that you were wrongfully terminated.
+If your employer has retaliated against you for expressing your legal right to blow the whistle, having an employment discrimination lawyer such as Eric Siegel Law on your side can help establish the necessary timeline of events and show that you were wrongfully terminated.